 * the enabling of any individual in the population (from a baby to a retiree) to become a shareholder in one of the great corporations – the shares would be full-payout ones thereby creating a considerable income for the holder.

-NB The financial savings of individuals are not used as the source for funding the full-payout shares – the source of the interest-free financing is ultimately the national bank and repayment comes out of future earnings.
+NB The financial savings of individuals are not used as the source for funding the full-payout shares — the source of the interest-free financing is ultimately the national bank and repayment comes out of future earnings.

 The national bank is used as the source of the loans for the shares to emphasise that the national money supply is NOT that of a mere private grouping (as is the case today) but is society’s money supply which (although funnelled through the banking system making an administrative charge) can be interest-free for the purposes of an efficient, just economy.
 Indeed, where the financing of new productive capacity is concerned, interest is not necessary.

 Binary economics defines ‘full payout’ shares as net of reserves for depreciation, research and development.
 The earnings of full payout shares are expected to be five to nine times existing earnings.

 Binary policy results in national bank-issued interest-free loans being available for the purpose of development and spreading productive (and so consuming) capacity to every individual in the population thereby enabling producers and consumers to be the same people and, at the same time, forwarding social and economic justice.